Cowboys' Ezekiel Elliott stuffed by swarming Broncos defense | FOX Sports

 Elliott couldn’t find any daylight against a swarming Denver Broncos defense as the Cowboys fell 42-17 on Sunday in a game that was delayed 62 minutes by lightning.

 His final numbers weren’t pretty: Nine carries, 8 yards.
 It was by far the worst game of Elliott’s pro career, with his longest scamper just a 5-yard mini-burst.
-He entered averaging 4.3 yards per attempt since joining the Cowboys (1-1) last season.
+He entered averaging around 5 yards per attempt since joining the Cowboys (1-1) last season.

 ”We just were getting dominated up front,” Elliott explained. ”We couldn’t get any movement off the ball.
 We couldn’t establish the run game.